► New spyshots of VW ID electric car

 Best electric cars and EVs: CAR magazine's guide

-The hatch displayed at the ID brand’s launch is the size of a Golf but with the interior space of a Passat – a crucial advantage of electric propulsion.
+The hatch displayed at the ID brand’s launch in concept guise is the size of a Golf but with the interior space of a Passat – a crucial advantage of electric propulsion.
 ‘Each of the ID models, which will range from A-segment through to a saloon, SUV and a seven-seater, will have the interior space of the class above,’ explained Andreas Köhler of the MEB’s electronic project management team.

 But the big cost challenge will be in the less familiar area of battery costs.
 As VW makes the transition from internal combustion to electrification, it needs to not only master the use of batteries but secure a reliable, cost-effective supply of the raw materials, while being on the lookout for technical advances.